Liverpool held by Everton as delayed bid to seal EPL resumes - WHIZ News

-LIVERPOOL, England (AP) — No win for Liverpool on the longest day of the year, and an even longer wait maybe to clinch the title.
+LIVERPOOL, England (AP) — No win for Liverpool on the longest day of the year, and an even longer wait maybe to clinch the Premier League title.

 When you’ve been waiting 30 years — and then had the coronation delayed by three months because of a pandemic — patience is expected.